How to Invest in Stocks

 There are typically four major ways to invest your money in stocks:

 The Five Types of Assets You Might Own When You Invest

-- Common Stocks – When you invest in stock, you acquire an ownership stake in an actual operating business, along with your share of the net earnings and resulting dividends produced by the firm.
-Although you don't have to invest in stock to get rich, over the past could of centuries, equities (stocks) have been the highest returning asset class and have produced the most wealth.
-To learn more, read What Is Stock?, which will break down the fundamentals.
+- Common stocks: When you invest in stock, you acquire an ownership stake in an actual operating business, along with your share of the net earnings and resulting dividends produced by the firm.
+Although you don't have to invest in stocks to get rich, over the past couple of centuries, equities (stocks) have been the highest-returning asset class and have produced the most wealth.
+To learn more, read What Is Stock? which will break down the fundamentals.

-- Real Estate Investment Trusts (REITs) – REITs are a special type of company designation that allows no taxation at the company level provided more than 90% of earnings are paid out to the shareholders.
+- Real estate investment trusts (REITs): REITs are a special type of company designation that allows no taxation at the company level provided more than 90% of earnings are paid out to the shareholders as dividends.
 The assets are often invested in a variety of real estate projects and properties.

 The Importance of Research When Investing in Stocks

 When researching an investment, there are typically five documents you'll want to get your hands on so you can analyze the relative merit of a potential stock.
 These documents, which you should have no trouble finding, are: